xyanz/react-intro/04-virtual-dom.md

 - The second argument of the `ReactDOM.render()` function is `document.getElementById('root')`; this finds **the DOM element to append that content to**.
 This argument can be any element on the page.
 Here, we're simply appending it to an element with the id `root`.
 (Look through the `index.html` file if you're curious about the HTML structure from `create-react-app`.)

-When our `index.jsx` is processed, React compares the virtual DOM to the regular DOM and only updates the `root` element on the page.
+When our `index.js` is processed, React compares the virtual DOM to the regular DOM and only updates the `root` element on the page.

 > Side note: What is `<Hello />` written in?
 JSX!
 Whenever you use a